bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="Test DOALL, example4.html." />

-Let\'s come back over here and refresh this.
+Let&apos;s come back over here and refresh this.
 When I click Do All, it should do all of those things.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 202.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->